 3.10.
 Observational/ follow-up period and time points

-The protocol should define the observational or follow-up period, the start/end time and time interval during which endpoints are measured for each study group.
+The protocol should define the observational or follow-up period, the start/end time, time interval, and time points which endpoints are measured for each study group.

 3.11.
 Data curation and data management plan